Screen captures via DTVzone.

 Linda Ronstadt at Snow White's Grotto

-You'd think that a Snow White television program from the 1987 might not hold up too well in today's video game, action adventure society.
+You might think a Snow White television program from 1987 might not hold up too well in today's video game, action adventure society.
 Yet, in fact, it does.
 Dick van Dyke is timeless, and following his lead, the program is informative and entertaining...even 24 years after its original airing.